On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Review Method

 \subsection{Composite Literature Review Method}

 In the current literature, several methods for conducting literature reviews have been proposed \cite{websterAnalyzingPrepareFuture2002}.
 This inconsistency in conducted literature reviews could lead to a lack of comparability and discrepancy in findings.
 To address these challenges, Brendel \cite{brendelWhatLiteratureReview2020} provided a synthesis of the most common practices employed in literature reviews.
-This "Composite Literature Review Method" is illustrated in figure ~\ref{fig: composite_literature_review}.
-The following subsections will address each step of the methodology, including preparation, scope, search, and analysis.
-The results section will address the synthesis step, while the discussion section will refer to the discussion step.
+The following subsections will address each step of the methodology, introduced by Brendel \cite{brendelWhatLiteratureReview2020}.
+This includes \textbf{preparation}, \textbf{scope}, \textbf{search}, and \textbf{analysis}.
+The results section will address the \textbf{synthesis} step, while the discussion section will refer to the \textbf{discussion} step.